winstonjs/winston/docs/transports.md

-  winston-syslog       A syslog transport for winston                                =indexzero winston-syslog-ain2  An ain2 based syslog transport for winston                    =lamtha winston-winlog       Windows Event Log logger for Winston                          =jfromaniello winston-zmq          A 0MQ transport for winston                                   =dhendo winston-growl        A growl transport for winston                                 =pgherveou
+  winston-syslog       A syslog transport for winston                                =indexzero winston-syslog-ain2  An ain2 based syslog transport for winston                    =lamtha winston-winlog       Windows Event Log logger for Winston                          =jfromaniello winston-winlog2      Windows Event Log logger for Winston (no node-gyp)            =peteward44 winston-zmq          A 0MQ transport for winston                                   =dhendo winston-growl        A growl transport for winston                                 =pgherveou